-Juniper Wettengel is a Senior Manager for ReSource Pro’s Client Development team
+Juniper Wettengel is the Director for ReSource Pro’s Client Development team.

 Getting started with bots

 In the past, we’ve covered numerous aspects of automation in insurance, such as how AI and machine learning can streamline various processes as well as how you can prepare your workforce to automate.
 But how do you determine where to start leveraging this useful technology, and what can you expect from your first automation initiative?

 Identifying tasks for automation

 There are likely countless processes throughout your organization that are ripe for automation.
 Virtually any task that is repeatable, high-volume, and standardized—or can be standardized—represents an opportunity.